AdwaithMenon/Forecasting-Sales-Volume/README.md

 * Thursdays have the lowest average daily sales.
 The reason for this is that there are fewer promotions on Thursdays.

-* We recommend that stores launch a campaign such as "Thrifty Thursdays" to attract customers, where the number of items on promotion across all product families is highest on Thursdays, resulting in an increase in sales volume.
+* We recommend that stores launch a campaign called "Thrifty Thursdays" to attract customers, where the number of items on promotion across all product families is the highest on Thursdays, resulting in an increase in sales volume.

 ### **d) Reasonable Work Schedule**